 - All forms must be filled/signed with blue or black ink or submitted electronically.

 - All forms must be signed and included a date with month, day, and year.

-- We do not have a fax machine so you may email your W-9 form to Sondra Chadd; however, if any part of the form is cut off, we cannot accept it.
+- You may fax the form (208-332-0306) or email your W-9 form to Sondra Chadd; however, if any part of the form is cut off, we cannot accept it.
 If you would rather send a hard copy, mail to Idaho STEM Action Center, Attn.
 Sondra Chadd, 802 W. Bannock Street, Ste.
 900, Boise, ID 83702.

 To raise and distribute funds for STEM education opportunities in Idaho for educators, students, and communities.
 Click here to be directed to the STEM Action Center Foundation webpage.

 Yes.
 Click here for 501(c)(3) status letter.
 Employer Identification Number: 82-2903945

 To donate to the STEM Action Center click on Donate Now button or send a check to:

 Idaho STEM Action Center